 Good with other pets?- You will rarely have any issues with introducing a Boston Terrier into the mix or introducing another animal to your Boston.
 Socializing early and often never hurts, when possible.
 And if you choose to adopt an adult dog (from a rescue group or shelter, etc), you'll already know if the dog is tolerant of other animals or children!
 One of the biggest bonuses of adopting, in our humble opinion!

 Snoring and Flatulence- Endearing as they are, the noises that come from both ends of this little dog are nearly constant.
 Bostons are prone to suffer with breathing difficulties and the shorter their snouts, the worse it gets.
 I wouldn't recommend sharing a bed with an Boston Terrier unless you happen to be a heavy sleeper.

 Heat Sensitivity- Bostons also have some degree of breathing difficulty due to their short snouts, so labored panting could easily kill this dog.
 Don't leave any dog locked up in a hot car, and especially not a short-snouted breed, like a Boston Terrier.
 Long summer-time walks should be done in the coolest part of the day and give your Boston periodic rest and plenty of water.

 Separation Anxiety-Boston Terriers love companionship, so it's no wonder that they become frustrated when they're left home alone.
-Click the link above for tips to help minimize the behaviors of separation anxiety, like "accidents" on your carpet and destructive chewing of your belongings.
+Here are some great tips to help minimize the behaviors of separation anxiety, like "accidents" on your carpet and destructive chewing of your belongings.